 The following lists the guidelines for the delivery of interlibrary loan service at Kitchener Public Library.
 These guidelines are regularly reviewed to ensure reliable and cost-effective service for our library users.

 - Interlibrary loan (ILL) is a service the library provides free of charge to the customer.
-If an item requested through ILL is not picked up for any reason, a charge $5 per NPU (not picked up) item will be applied.

 - Consistent with all other items on hold, one automated notice is sent when ILL items are ready for pickup.